lingthio/Flask-User/docs/source/customizing_forms.rst

 Optionally, if you need to add form fields to a Flask-User form, you will need to customize that form like so::

-    # Make sure to add a field to your User class
+    # Customize the User class
     class User(db.Model, UserMixin):
             ...
         country = db.Column(db.String(100), nullable=False)